- About Us

 Albert B. Sabin Professor of Microbiology and Molecular Pathogenesis

 Professor, Department of Radiation Oncology

-The NYU Cancer Institute's Breast Cancer Research Program unites basic scientists, translational researchers, and clinicians to promote clinical and translational research aimed at improving breast cancer screening, diagnosis, and treatment for women from all cultural and socioeconomic backgrounds.
+The Perlmutter Cancer Center's Breast Cancer Research Program unites basic scientists, translational researchers, and clinicians to promote clinical and translational research aimed at improving breast cancer screening, diagnosis, and treatment for women from all cultural and socioeconomic backgrounds.

 Historically, researchers have had a poor understanding of the molecular basis for how breast cancer develops, invades, and metastasizes.
 Only recently has evidence emerged to explain why the traditional approach of surgery, radiotherapy, and chemotherapy to large groups of patients has benefited only a relatively small patient subset.
 Our breast cancer researchers believe that the current times offer a unique opportunity to integrate genomic and molecular biology to change the current state of the art in breast cancer research.